johanclaesson/picpocket/README.md

 * Associate pictures with tags which are saved to disk.
 * Filter pictures according to tags.
 * Customizing keystrokes for quick tagging and file operations.
-* Undo command and browse undo history.
+* Undo and browse history of undoable commands.

 Main entry point
 ----------------

 Command: picpocket

 View the pictures in the current directory.

 Main keybindings
 ----------------